ht0324/ht0324.github.io/_posts/2025-01-12-Karpathy-gpt.md

 **Masking After Attention Calculation**

 At first, masking after calculating full attention scores seemed inefficient, as we’re discarding some calculations.
-But this makes computations easier and faster on GPUs, leveraging parallelization.
+But this makes computations easier and faster on GPUs, using GPU parallelism.
 The simplicity and efficiency outweigh the wasted computation.

 **The Role of Value Vectors**

 Values store the actual content aggregated by attention.
 At first, they felt redundant, but it's clear now that keys and queries only determine how much each token contributes, whereas values contain what exactly is being communicated.
-This distinction makes the attention mechanism powerful and expressive.
+This distinction makes the attention mechanism expressive.

 **Why Multi-Head Attention Works Well**